-NHS Scotland recommends that the flu vaccine is offered to all:
+NHS Scotland recommends a person has the flu vaccine if they:

-- people aged 16 to 49 years with an eligible health condition
+- are aged 18–64 with an eligible health condition

-- prison officers or support workers who deliver direct front-facing detention services
+- are a prison officer or support staff member who delivers direct detention services

 Further guidance about eligible groups